deboranav/deboranav/README.md

 I loved programming since the first contact I had with it (2015), first in digital eletronics stuff, now I'm learn different kinds of coding and I'm exciting about it. 😄

 - 🔭 I’m currently working on LAR - UFRN, with Educational Robotics in Robótica no NEI project
-- 🌱 I’m currently learning Web Development and IA
+- 🌱 I’m currently learning Web Development and AI
 - 📫 How to reach me:
 - email: debnoemy@gmail.com
 - 😄 Pronouns: she/her